Tools4everBV/HelloID-Conn-Prov-Target-Eduarte-Student/README.md

 ### Prerequisites
 -
 ### Remarks
-- This connector only correlates a HelloID person with a Student account in Eduarte and updates the EmailAddress, and probably the username but how must be verified during implementation.
+- This update in this connector only updates the EmailAddress, and probably the username but how must be verified during implementation.
 - The property email does not exist as a fixed property on the student object.
 I have made an assumption about where to find it.
 During implementation, it still needs to be verified.
 It is used to check whether an update needs to take place or not.
-- The Create.ps1 script contains several To-do comments.
+- The scripts contains several To-do comments.
 Please look into these statements during implementation.
 - There is no Username Property present in de Deelnemers WSDL, We must look into this.
 The UMRA (Paid service) Does contain a Username property.
 This can be verified with a working test environment.
+- When adding properties don't forget to also add them to the compare in the update script.

 ## Setup the connector